Historic trades apprentice cooper Bonnie Roane and intern Harry Taylor III work in the new cooper shop in the George Wythe Lumber House,

 Casks, barrels, buckets, and pails found throughout Williamsburg

-The coopers in The Revolutionary City shape their staves with broadaxes, planes, and drawknives, and then gather them in a circle secured by a ring.
+The coopers in the Historic Area shape their staves with broadaxes, planes, and drawknives, and then gather them in a circle secured by a ring.
 The gathered staves are heated over a small stove or cresset to make them pliant and the heated staves are then bent into shape.
 Hickory hoops hold them for banding.
 The trickiest step is cutting grooves inside the lips to fit the barrelheads tightly.
-Today, the results of the coopers' work can be seen throughout The Revolutionary City.
+Today, the results of the coopers' work can be seen throughout the Historic Area.